 The past few weeks have been a step into somewhat unknown territory for the conveyancing industry.
 The relatively abstract concept of COVID-19 has now become a reality being faced by the industry as a whole, as well as the entire UK.
 With No 10’s recent announcement of complete lockdown on the 23rd March, Thirdfort’s Olly Thornton-Berry reached out to Natalie Moore, Aconveyancing’s Director, to discuss what Coronavirus will mean for conveyancing.

-As touched upon in our last webinar with Teal Compliance’s Amy Bell, Natalie agrees with the assertion that communication can make or break firms in such uncertain times.
+Natalie is confident that communication can make or break firms in such uncertain times.
 Aconveyancing are keeping team morale up by ensuring that they practice open communication; staying connected to colleagues via email, phone and other tech platforms.
 Natalie urges firms to check in on colleagues and provide support, as supported colleagues are more likely to stay compliant during this disruption to their work routine.

 We asked Natalie for her insight into how firms can stay compliant while working from home.
 Reiterating Amy Bell’s point, Aconveyancing prioritise proper communication with their colleagues to keep them compliant; making sure they’re aware of GDPR when WFH, for example.
 As has been mentioned before, Natalie notes that firms who were ahead of the curve and already gradually implementing tech into their processes are best placed to stay compliant, as they’ve had a longer adjustment period.